mzabani/codd/README.md

 - Functions, operators and VIEWs
 - Triggers
 - Row Level Security
-- Roles, including some of their attributes such as `search_path`, but not yet which other roles each role belongs to.
+- Roles, including their config attributes such as `search_path`, which other roles they belong to and database-related permissions.

 In contrast, an **incomplete** list of things that are **not currently checksummed:**

-- CONNECT permissions per role
 - Collations
 - Extensions
 - Partitioning